Life After Transplant

 Every transplant candidate has a dream of what life will be like after transplant surgery.
 It may be difficult to absorb all that has happened.
 You may have questions about your donor, your donor’s family and the process of donation.

 The process of donation begins with a decision to save and heal lives.
 If your donor was registered as an organ, eye and tissue donor, we honored their decision upon their death.
-If he or she had not made a decision about donation, we asked their family to make a decision about donation on his or her behalf.
+If they had not made a decision about donation, we asked their family to make a decision about donation on his or her behalf.

 As you know, the identity of both the donor and recipient are kept confidential.
 We send a letter to the donor’s family after the donation with some general information about who their loved one’s organs helped.
 We also provide grief support and resources in the months and years following their loved one’s death and donation.